Be Prepared & Claim Your Business Before Someone Else Does!

 Secondly, you will want to develop a timeline of goals and what you want to accomplish, and update this regularly with sites you’ve found, claimed, unclaimed, new accounts created and whatever else you find out on the world wide web.

 If you do find your business profile online but it has already been claimed, you will need to contact the customer service for that platform (Facebook, google+, etc.) to start the claiming process for that listing.
 Sometimes it is as simple as having proof of tax id and sending it to them on company letterhead from the president of the company or with your LLC or INC paperwork.
-It solely depends on the platform the online presence is on.
+It solely depends on the platform the online presence is.

 You might be on the other side of the fence and cannot find any online listings for you to claim, that’s great, but you still are not out of the woods.
 Without proper online presence your chance of being found is limited.
 You will want to strategize on what accounts to create according to your business locations, geography and demographics of your audience.

-The last thought today is make sure to keep track of all business usernames, custom url’s, passwords, emails associated with the account, when account was created and who is managing the account.
+The last thought today is to make sure to keep track of all business usernames, custom URLs, passwords, emails associated with the account, when account was created and who is managing the account.
 I’ve been using KeePass Password Safe database (keepass.info) for 10 years and it’s free so bonus for your business.
 You can install on desktop or a flash drive for convenience.

 Happy Marketing!